openebs/website/docs/versioned_docs/version-2.11.0/user-guides/installation.md

 - specifying the directory where hostpath volume data is stored or
 - specifying the nodes on which OpenEBS components should be deployed, and so forth.

 The default OpenEBS helm chart will only install Local PV hostpath and Jiva data engines.
-Please refer to <a href="https://github.com/openebs/charts/tree/master/charts/openebs" target="_blank">OpenEBS helm chart documentation</a> for full list of customizable options and using cStor and other flavors of OpenEBS data engines by setting the correct helm values.
+Please refer to [OpenEBS helm chart documentation](https://github.com/openebs/charts/tree/master/charts/openebs) for full list of customizable options and using cStor and other flavors of OpenEBS data engines by setting the correct helm values.

 Install OpenEBS helm chart with default values.